puavous/silhouettes-workshop/README.md

    where URL is in fact a fork of the starter code - a specific fork for which the teacher has given read/write premissions to the selected coders.

-4. You will now jointly create a new artistic masterpiece.
+3. Each group will then create their own part of a new artistic masterpiece.

-   Others will work with the coder so that each group gets a cool visual for their part of the show.
-Important things in supporting roles:

-   - Discuss artistic ideas

-   - Draft ideas on paper

-   - Work with the math as needed, like coordinates, loop indices, radian degrees ...

-   - Search the web for help about Javascript, math, geometry, ...

-   - Live-spot mistakes and "thinkos" that the coder is likely to do regularly (kin to pair-programming)

-5. At the end of the workshop, merge versions, and enjoy the parts combined on the big screen of your auditorium.
+4. At the end of the workshop, merge versions, and enjoy the parts combined on the big screen of your auditorium.

 ## Instructions for the workshop teacher